mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Casra leaned in to hug Linyu, while keeping her eyes up.

   "It's fine.
 It's better to face reality prepared than to live in willful ignorance," thi said.
 "I appreciate that you were trying to protect me, but my plans won't change.
-I will not divert from my plan to liberate the Shadestead."
+I will not divert from my plan to liberate the Great Pavilion."

   Kip, kneeled down to sit with her and said, "You came here without a sentence, didn't you?
 Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."